ns90001/Animorphs/README.md

 # __Animorphs__

 ## __Project Outline__
-Our goal is to make a model architecture that can morph one object into another.
-We input two images (start and goal image) and output and the main task of our model is to use their latent space vectors of the two images to come up with intermediary latent vectors.
-We then use the latent vectors to generate intermediate images.
+- Our goal is to make a model architecture that can morph one object into another.
+We input two images (start and goal image) and the main task of our model is to use their latent space vectors of the two images to come up with intermediary latent vectors.
+Using these intermediary latent vectors, we create intermediary images by passing them into the StyleGAN.
 Finally, we will string together the start, intermediate images, and goal image to make a smooth .gif-like animation.
+- We prepared four datasets (each capturing different objects) to test our model on.
+We will first start with human faces, then Wikiart, then cars, and finally cats.

 ## __Model Architecture__
-For this project, we mainly used two models, styleGAN and styleGAN2.
+For this project, we mainly use StyleGAN.
 ### __Style Generative Adversarial Network(styleGAN)__
-The first model we used for human faces dataset and WikiArt dataset is styleGAN created by NVIDIA.
+For the four objects, we use the StyleGAN created by NVIDIA.
 The model has the following architecture:

 ![](./data/model_img/styleGAN_model.png)

-Unlike traditional GAN where we get the latent vector from feed forward network, styleGAN gets the latent vector by using two different networks, mapping network and synthesis network.
+Unlike traditional GAN where we get the latent vector from feed forward network, the StyleGAN gets the latent vector by using two different networks, mapping network and synthesis network.
 For the mapping network, style-based Generator uses 8-layer MLP.
 The output from the mapping network is a vector that defines the styles that is integrated at each point in the generator model via a new layer called adaptive instance normalization(AdaIN), which is defined as:
 $$\begin{align}
 AdaIN(x_{i}, y) = y_{s,i} \frac{x_{i}-\mu(x_{i})}{\sigma(x_i)} + y_{b,i}
 \end{align}$$